 This is why industries like forensics, scientific research, and medical services rely on 3D animation for training and updating their employees.
 With 3D, you can go beyond reality itself.

-You can show very realistic depictions of the devices, but also explain complicated aspects of its use in a simpler and neater way thanks to animation.
+You can show very realistic depictions of the devices, but also explain complicated aspects of their use in a simpler and neater way thanks to animation.

 Not only is it much easier to understand, but it’s also much easier to remember for a long time afterward.

 The purpose of these videos is to educate staff about safety procedures related to their specific roles within the organization.

 This can include topics such as lift techniques, proper tool usage, or operating heavy machinery safely.

 And certainly, maintaining workplace safety can seem like a daunting and expensive task.